B1gF1s4/TLD-Twitch-Integration/README.md

 - TTI Sound: Hello

 ## Redeems

-- TTI will create all twitch redeems on initial load (game start)
+TTI will create all twitch redeems on initial load (game start)

-- if there is any naming conflicts with redeems TTI wants to create and redeems you already have, TTI will skip creation and retry on next load
+if there is any naming conflicts with redeems TTI wants to create and redeems you already have, TTI will skip creation and retry on next load

-- TTI checks regularly and tries recreating redeems that are missing on twitch. deleting a TTI redeem in your twitch dashboard will trigger TTI to recreate its default.
+TTI checks regularly and tries recreating redeems that are missing on twitch. deleting a TTI redeem in your twitch dashboard will trigger TTI to recreate its default.

-- all TTI created redeems can be editted in any way (including title, cost, color, icons and prompts).
+all TTI created redeems can be editted in any way (including title, cost, color, icons and prompts).

-- changing the redeems enabled status in the twitch dashboard will be overwritten by availabilty setting in mod settings in game
+changing the redeems enabled status in the twitch dashboard will be overwritten by availabilty setting in mod settings in game

-- if you uninstall TTI, but want to preserve your redeems on twitch and want to relink them at a later point, keep the file /TLD-Twitch-Integration/redeems.json from your Mods folder.
+if you uninstall TTI, but want to preserve your redeems on twitch and want to relink them at a later point, keep the file /TLD-Twitch-Integration/redeems.json from your Mods folder.

-- !!!! limitation: twitch allows for a maximum of 50 custom rewards (redeems) which includes both enabled and disabled redeems
+!!!! limitation: twitch allows for a maximum of 50 custom rewards (redeems) which includes both enabled and disabled redeems

-## How to install
+## Requirements
-- install melon
-- install mod settings mod
+- if you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
+- download and place [ModSettings.dll](https://github.com/zeobviouslyfakeacc/ModSettings/releases) in your /Mods/ folder
 - install TTI

+## Install (Development Build)
+- go to twitch devloper console and create new application (clientId and clientSecret)
+- check out development branch
+- add CleintId and ClientSecret in AuthService.cs
+- build solution -> copy TLD-Twitch-Integration.dll to your Mods folder

+### Uninstall
+- remove TLD-Twitch-Integration.dll from your /Mods/ folder
+- remove /Mods/TLD_Twitch_Integration/ and everything in it (preserve redeems.json if you wish to keep your redeem settings for later)

 ## Getting started
 - start the game